TomHarrop/ird-5acc-paper/ms/manuscript.md

 ## Multiple transcription factor families are co-expressed in the branch meristems across species

 We have used principal component (PC) analysis to group genes that behave similarly in the various species.
-The first PC successfully groups genes that are co-expressed across the species.
+The fifth PC (PC5) successfully groups genes that are co-expressed across the species.
 Many transcription factor families are enriched among those genes ***(Fig-05, Suppl-Fig-01)***.

 ### AP2

-AP2 genes [***here a good review of ap2s?***] are the most differentially expressed between Branch and Spikelet meristems.
+AP2 genes [***here a good review of ap2s?***] are the most differentially expressed between BM and SM.
+While only 2 AP2 genes are upregulated in the SM, at least 20 AP2 genes are upregulated in the BM.

+> ***Extend***

+### MADS

+Eight MADS-box genes, many of which are confirmed to be involved in spikelet development, are upregulated in the SM.
+Among them *AFO*, *PAP2*, *OsMADS15 - DEP*, *OsMADS55*, *OsMADS6 - MFO*, *OsMDS14*, *OsMADS17*, *OsMADS32 - CFO1*.
+Other four could be over-expressed specifically in African species: *OsMADS4*,*OsMADS45*, *OsMADS20*, *OsMADS2*, *OsMADS18*.

+Five MADS-box genes are upregulated instead in the BM.
+Among them: *MADS16 - SPW1*, *LOC_Os06g01890*, *OsMADS47 - OsMDP1*, *OsMADS26*, *OsMADS50*

+> ***Reshape, extend***

+### zf-HD

-Many AP2 genes are upregulated in the branch meristem.
+Six zf-HD genes are upregulated in the SM, especially in African species.
+Among them *osZHD4* and *osZHF8*.
+One zf-HD gene is upregulated in the BM, also especially in African species.

+zf-HD proteins seems to have a specific function in African Species.

+### Homeobox

+Several homeobox are upregulated in the SM.
+Among them *LSY1* (regulator of adaxial/abaxial? trichome? interacts with AP2s) and several *HB - START domain* (They interact with Lipids - also several Lipid Binding Proteins are Upregulated).

 . **Presentation of the stage/time course, checking some genes by Q-PCR (perhaps other genes necessary which could be include in the next fluidgm)**